 There are of course some enormous benefits to having a multi-generational workforce and this is one key reason why managing generational diversity can be so worthwhile.

 It is not just about trying to tackle employee conflicts between generations.
-Indeed, it can be as much about utilising the benefits you can gain as a manager from the vast range of interests, skills, knowledge and expertise, that you will have available in your company.
+Indeed, it can be as much about utilizing the benefits you can gain as a manager from the vast range of interests, skills, knowledge, and expertise, that you will have available in your company.

 Each generation brings something special and this can result overall in:

 - Better range of skills and experience for dealing with customers

 - Better creativity and innovation